 I’ve inspired by GCN’s video titled “Top 10 iconic road bikes in racing history” while writing this post.
 I made some changes, excluded some of Daniel Lloyd’s choices, and extended the list by including a few bikes.

-Pinarello, famous Italian bike manufacturer made another special version of their admiral ship, Pinarello Dogma 65.1 Think2: Polka Dot (King of the Mountains) tribute edition.
+Pinarello, the famous Italian bike manufacturer made another special version of their admiral ship, Pinarello Dogma 65.1 Think2 Polka Dot (King of the Mountains) tribute edition.